 Con: platforms take 50% margin or more of sales, how to get viral in the first place?

 This is is a discount or promotion offered by an ecommerce store for a short period of time.
 An example of this is Groupon.

 Main Con: painfully expensive, discounts up to 90%, and site costs.

 Through thick and thin, healthy customer relationship management is essential in sustaining business performance and your competitive advantage.
 Customer relationship management can be broken down into 3 sections based on Steve Blank’s customer relationship funnel: get, keep, grow.

 - GET.
 How you acquire customers and get them to purchase products.

 - KEEP.
 Keeping customers for long periods rather than losing customers you've spent time, money, and resources acquiring.
 It’s a lot more expensive to get customers than to keep and grow them.

 - GROW.
 Sell existing customers more products and gain more engagement.

-To understand this, it is vital to refer back to the value proposition canvas (defining the problem you are solving), your customer archetype.
+To understand this, it is vital to refer back to the value proposition canvas (defining the problem you are solving), and your customer archetype.

 Source: Steve Blank